 - 1. Public Works continues to attend trainings, workshops, and conferences to broaden the knowledge base and plan for potential challenges of emerging issues. - 2.
 Public Works continues to perform research and identify best practices. - 3.
-Public Works is coordinating with communities and response agencies to improve evacuation planning and communications in the Santa Monica Mountains. - 4.
-Public Works continues to implement new GIS applications and web maps to improve readiness, track status, and interactively assess hazard information.
-During this quarter, crews have completed training and have fully implemented a new application for traffic sign posters to report locations and activities interactively.
-This application has improved the reporting accuracy, efficiency, and safety for the crews. - 5.
-Public Works DOC activations for the COVID-19 pandemic, recent protest activities, and 2020 elections have reflected emerging issues beyond the traditional scope of Public Works' role.
-Lessons from these events and improved strategies are being incorporated in the Public Works Emergency Plan for its next revision. - 6.
-Public Works continues to assist partner agencies as Disaster Service Workers.
-During this quarter, one public information officer is assisting at the County Emergency Operations Center, five Public Works personnel are assisting Public Health as COVID-19 contact tracers, and ten Public works personnel have been assigned to the Los Angeles County Drive-Thru Food Giveaway.
-In addition, Public Works has DSWs working at the COVID-19 vaccine Mega Points of Dispensing (MPODs) as Base Camp Managers, Traffic Control and Drivers.
+Coordinated with communities and response agencies to improve evacuation planning and communications in the Santa Monica Mountains. - 4.
+Continued to implement new GIS applications and web maps to improve readiness, track status, and interactively assess hazard information.
+During this quarter, further progress was made on a new interactive map to track hazardous spill incidents, sewer overflows, and permitted discharges to determine potential impacts for water quality and public safety. - 5.
+DOC activations for the COVID-19 pandemic and water theft incidents have reflected emerging issues beyond the traditional scope of Public Works' role.
+Lessons from these events and improvement strategies are being incorporated into response planning documents and processes. - 6.
+Public Works personnel have assisted partner agencies as DSWs extensively since the start of the COVID-19 pandemic.
+Most DSW assignments have now concluded, and one Public Works employee is continuing to assist Public Health as a COVID-19 contact tracer. - 7.
+Led a delegation to provide development services with accurate and timely information to prepare for any local, State, and National Code changes that may be developed from lessons learned due to the condominium collapse in Surfside, Florida. - 8.
+For clarity on DOC roles and responsibilities, the DOC Director Manual and related processes for Incident Command are being updated for release in the second guarter of fiscal year 2021-22.

-http://pw.lacounty.gov/ Emergency Management 57
+http://pw.lacounty.gov/ Emergency Management 59